multiOTP/multiotp/readme_4.3.2.6.txt

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
-2015-07-15 4.3.2.5 SysCo/al Calling multiotp CLI without parameter returns now error code 30 (instead of 19)
+2015-07-18 4.3.2.6 SysCo/al New ResetTempUserArray method (as we want to move away from global array in the near future)
-2015-06-24 4.3.2.4 SysCo/al multi_account automatic support
+                            For _user_data, default values are now extracted from the definition array QRcode generation for mOTP (motp://[SITENAME]:[USERNAME]?secret=[SECRET-KEY]) 2015-07-15 4.3.2.5 SysCo/al Calling multiotp CLI without parameter returns now error code 30 (instead of 19) 2015-06-24 4.3.2.4 SysCo/al multi_account automatic support
                             Scratch password generation (UTF)